Long Beach State 49ers football: Recovery of game films

 As many as 150 Long Beach State football games of full and partial game film have been located and are stored in Los Angeles.
 The majority of the games are on 16mm film, while some of the later games are on U-matic and Betamax format tapes.
 Many of the games have been transferred to digital video and are listed on the Long Beach State 49ers Football Game Film Archive website.
 The story of the discovery and preservation of the game film was documented in the April 2015 issue of DIG Magazine in an article titled "Salvaged Memories".

-Bring back 49er football
+Bring back 49er football effort

-Student efforts to revive a Division 1AA Football program began in April 2008 and led to a referendum in March 2011.
-The referendum took place March 21-March 24 online, only current CSULB students were able to cast a vote.
-3084 people voted total with 52% of the student body voting "no" and 48% voting "yes".
+Student efforts to revive a Division I-AA level football program (today known as NCAA Division I-FCS) began in April 2008 and led to a referendum in March 2011.
+The referendum took place from March 21 to March 24 online, with only current CSULB students able to cast a vote.
+Overall, 3,084 people voted, with 52% of the student body voting "no" and 48% voting "yes".